Horse grazing in front of a farm barn with solar panels on the roof

 • Lower electricity bills – generate your own power and reduce overheads

-• Futureproof your farm – gain energy independence as prices rise
+• Future proof your farm – gain energy independence as prices rise

 • Make use of idle space – rooftops and unused land can be productive